 Open demo account >>Visit ThinkMarkets >>

 Depending on the ThinkMarkets subsidiary you are trading with and the financial instrument you are trading, different leverage limits will be available.
 This is because each ThinkMarkets subsidiary is overseen by a different regulatory body.

-When trading forex with the FSA (The Seychelles Financial Services Authority) or the FSCA (Financial Services Conduct Authority, South Africa) then you can trade with leverage of 500:1.
+When trading forex with the FSA (The Seychelles Financial Services Authority) or the FSCA (Financial Services Conduct Authority, South Africa) then you can trade with leverage of up to 500:1.

 If you are with ThinkMarkets FCA (Financial Conduct Authority, UK) or the broker’s ASIC (Australian Securities and Investments Commission) your leverage can be a maximum of 30:1 for major currencies and 20:1 for minor and exotic currencies.

 When trading CFDs, the maximum leverage a trader can use depends also on the asset class the CFD product is derived from.
 For instance, trading strategies, for instance, involving indices can be leveraged up to 200:1, shares 20:1 and outside the UK cryptocurrency (including Bitcoin) 10:1 when trading with ThinkMarkets FSA and FSCA regulated subsidiaries.

 On the other hand, ThinkMarkets FCA and ASIC regulated brokers face stricter regulation in regards to leverage, with lower leverage caps enforced by Australian and UK financial authorities: